OfficeDev/office-scripts-docs/docs/develop/pivottables.md

 ### Hierarchies and fields

 PivotTables are organized through hierarchies.
+Every field is in exactly one hierarchy.
+Those hierarchies are used to pivot data when added as a specific type of hierarchy.
 There are four types of hierarchies.

 - **Row**: Displays items in horizontal rows.
 - **Column**: Displays items in vertical columns.
 - **Data**: Displays aggregates of values based on the rows and columns.
 - **Filter**: Add or removes items from the PivotTable.

+A PivotTable can have as many or as few of its fields assigned to these specific hierarchy.
+Generally, a useful PivotTable needs at least one data hierarchy to show and at least one row or column to pivot on.
+The following code snippet adds two row hierarchies and two data hierarchies.

 ```typescript
   farmPivot.addRowHierarchy(farmPivot.getHierarchy("Farm"));